Skip to main content

 Values & safety

-• Inclusive by design: every discipline, every skill level
+• Inclusive by design: every discipline, every skill level, every foiling freak

 • Safety matters: real progress comes from repeatable, responsible sessions

-• Respect the water: conditions change fast—judgment matters
+• Respect the water: conditions change, good judgment matters

-• Credit creators: link out and support the people growing the sport
+• Share the stoke: support the awesome people growing the sport

-For important safety and liability information, please read the Disclaimers section on our policies page: /htm/policies.htm#disclaimers
+For important safety and liability information, please read the Disclaimers section on our policies page: Policies & Disclaimers

 Contact